 Shopping for wedding rings

-Many couples choose to have a sit-down dinner, but if you’d prefer something different, there’s nothing to say you can’t spice things up a bit.
-Increasingly, couples are shunning the traditional banquet in favor of brunch, afternoon tea, and laid-back options like barbecues.
-You could even hire some fast food vans if you’re having a festival or country fair themed wedding or create your own cake tables and candy stores.
-Sharing platters are another option.
-They promote socialization, and create a more relaxed atmosphere.
-You also get to try a variety of different foods, rather than choosing from a restricted menu.
+Many couples choose to have a sit-down dinner, but if you'd prefer something different, there's nothing to say you can't spice things up a bit.
+Increasingly, couples are shunning the traditional reception in favor of brunch, afternoon tea, and laid-back options like barbecues.
+You could even hire trendy food trucks.
+They promote socialization and create a more relaxed atmosphere.

 Many of us dream of having a traditional wedding, but there's absolutely nothing wrong with wanting to do things differently.
 If you're keen to break from tradition and plan a unique day, hopefully, these tips have come in handy.